-Creating infographics is still essential when it comes to your link building strategy.
+Creating infographics is still essential when it comes to your link-building strategy.
 Design and distribute infographics in line with your content.
-You can continually receive traffic to your website with infographics because more people will link back to your content even without you asking.
+You can continually receive traffic to your website with infographics because more people will link back to your content even without asking.

 Fixing Broken Links